-Is it safe for people with an autoimmune disease like Sjögren’s Syndrome, to get the flu shot?
-We’re looking back at an article from our “Connections” Newsletter by Dr. Ann Parke, Professor of Medicine, Division of Rheumatic Diseases, University of Connecticut School of Medicine and co-chair of the SjSC Medical Advisory Board about Sjögren’s Syndrome and the flu shot.
+Is it safe for people with an autoimmune disease like Sjögren’s, to get the flu shot?
+We’re looking back at an article from our “Connections” Newsletter by Dr. Ann Parke, Professor of Medicine, Division of Rheumatic Diseases, University of Connecticut School of Medicine about Sjögren’s and the flu shot.

 The only points to be added are that it is probably safer for patients to have the injection rather than the nasal application.
 This is because the nasal form contains live virus whereas the injected form is not live virus, and in all cases, I would try to avoid live virus vaccination in patients with autoimmune disease.